Gerlinde1997/Blob/README.md

 -----------------------------
 ## Usage
-Download from the release Blob for Windows, Blob2-emb.exe or the Blob2_portable.zip When you choose for the portable version, click on the file with the icon of the rainbow coloured Blob.
+Download from the release Blob for Windows, Blob2-emb.exe or the Blob2_portable.zip When you choose for the portable version, click on the file with the icon of the rainbow coloured Blob, after unpacking the .zip.

 -----------------------------
 ## Roadmap